dribdat/docs/docs/index.md

 ---
 <img align="right" src="images/logo12.png" width="128">

 Here you can find documentation about the `dribdat` open source project.
-Please see our [Launch page](https://dribd.at), [Open Collective](https://opencollective.com/dribdat) and [Code repo](https://github.com/dribdat/dribdat#dribdat) for a general introduction, downloads and more!
+Please see our [Open Collective](https://opencollective.com/dribdat) and [code repository](https://github.com/dribdat/dribdat#dribdat) for a general introduction, downloads and more!

 1. [About dribdat](about)
 1. [User handbook](usage)